mliu1019/Goodreads-scraper/README.md

-# FA20 CS242 Assignment 2
+# Goodreads Scraper

-Assignment 2 of CS 242 Class Fall 2020.
-The assignment implements a scraper for Goodreads.com.
+The project implements a scraper for Goodreads.com.
 The current version is implemented in Python 3.7.3.

 ## Tool
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)  >=4.9.0